ghermans/FiveReborn-admin/readme.md

 ## Installation

-- composer install
+- Run composer install
-- open .env_example and edit the DB and FIVEREBORN settings.
+- Open .env_example and edit the DB and FIVEREBORN settings.
-- run php artisan migrate:install
+- Run php artisan migrate:install
-- run php artisan migrate
+- Run php artisan migrate
+- Run php artisan db:seed
-- open the application in your browser and login with the username **admin** and password **admin**.
+- Open the application in your browser and login with the username **admin** and password **admin**.

 ## TODO